Are you a blazing fast typist? Have you always had a knack for taking notes? Do you want an online job?

 - Reliable internet connection: You’ll need a reliable, fast internet connection to stream the audio and video you’ll be transcribing.
 Some companies may also use transcription software, which can also require a broadband connection.

 - Headphones or headset: To properly hear the files you’re going to transcribe, a headset or quality headphones are a must.
 Secure a proper headset before you even take a skills test, as incorrectly hearing something could make or break your application.

 - Foot pedal: A foot pedal can be hooked up to your computer and used to control the playback of a dictation file using your feet.
 This allows you to quickly rewind, pause, or fast forward a file without having to lift a finger.
 While not required, it can increase your transcription speed.

 - Strong understanding of the English language: While you won’t be writing original works, you will need the English language skills to have proper spelling and grammar throughout your work.

 - Familiarity with style guides: Many transcription companies will have style guides that freelancers must follow.
 If you’re not familiar with style guides, look some up to understand how they dictate what you can and can’t say, and how you should say it.

 - Comfortable with work-from-home jobs: Nearly all transcription jobs will be done remotely, or from your home.
 This means you’ll need to be comfortable with working from home, have a quiet place to work, and have the discipline to manage yourself and get your work done.

 There are countless online jobs in the transcription industry.
 If you have the above skills and equipment, you’ll be well on your way to landing your first gig.

 These online transcription jobs for beginners are some of the best.
 But even if none of them seem like the right fit or pan out, there are countless others available out there.

-Take your time applying, continue to hone your typing skills using online tests, and eventually you’ll be a seasoned transcriptionist who makes a healthy living from the comfort of home.
+Take your time applying, continue to hone your typing skills using online tests, and eventually you’ll be a seasoned transcriptionist who has a real online job.